zachasme/h3-pg/docs/api.md

 *Since v4.0.0*

-Whether the input is a valid H3 vertex
+Whether the input is a valid H3 vertex.

 # Miscellaneous H3 functions